The IDEX® California is a certification exam for interior designers which started in 2009.

 The IDEX® California is one comprehensive exam that is specific to California building codes, regulations, ethics, interior design and business practices, regardless of ‘specialty’.

 How is the NCIDQ different from IDEX®?
-While NCIDQ is a good exam, it does not, and never has tested on California building codes, and that is why CCIDC had to administer their extra codes exam, the CCRE.
+While NCIDQ is a good exam, it does not, and never has tested specifically on California building codes (which are different and often more stringent than other state codes), and that is why CCIDC had to administer their extra codes exam, the CCRE.

-In addition, the NCIDQ does not allow “experience only” designers.
-It has become so restrictive in their work experience requirement they are shutting out many qualified interior designers from taking their exam.
+Also, at that time, NCIDQ did not allow “experience only” designers.
+It become so restrictive in their work experience requirement they were shutting out many qualified interior designers from taking their exam.

-Before a designer can even sit for the NCIDQ they are required to accumulate a certain kind of work experience so this means students who have just graduated cannot take the NCIDQ.
-This is unfair to graduates and is not in compliance with California law.
+Things might have changed since then but at that time, before a designer could even sit for the NCIDQ they were required to accumulate a certain kind of work experience so this meant students who have just graduated could not take the NCIDQ.
+This was unfair to graduates and was not in compliance with California law.

 Interior designers want to know: Should they take the NCIDQ?